-A recent study from Cedars-Sinai Heart Institute in Los Angeles suggests that stem cells may, indeed, heal damaged hearts.
-The researchers treated 17 heart attack survivors with an infusion of stem cells taken from their own hearts.
-A year later, the amount of scar tissue had shrunk by about 50%.
+A new treatment using stem cells—which have the potential to grow into a variety of heart cell types—could potentially repair and regenerate damaged heart tissue.
+In a study published last February in The Lancet, researchers treated 17 heart attack patients with an infusion of stem cells taken from their own hearts.
+A year after the procedure, the amount of scar tissue had shrunk by about 50%.

 "The field is young.
 Some studies show only modest or no improvement in heart function, but others have shown dramatically improved function," he says.
 "We're waiting to see if other doctors can also achieve really good results in other patients."

-Studies are producing contradictory results partly because researchers use different methods to harvest and use stem cells.
-Some are taken from the bone marrow of donors, others from the recipient's own heart.
-It's not clear which approach works the best.
+Studies are producing such varied outcomes in part because researchers are taking different approaches to harvesting and using stem cells.
+Some stem cells are taken from the bone marrow of donors, others from the patient's own heart.
+It's not clear which approach is the most promising.

 Stem cell therapy for the heart

 Several different types of approaches are being used to repair damaged heart muscle with stem cells.
 The stem cells, which are often taken from bone marrow, may be inserted into the heart using a catheter.
 Once in place, stem cells help regenerate damaged heart tissue.